5 Ways Improper HVAC Sizing Can Affect Your Hilton Head, SC Home

 It figures then that efficiency is an issue with incorrectly sized HVAC units.
 Whether it is kicking on all the time or doing multiple short bursts, it isn’t running as intended.
 This leads to higher energy consumption and poorer efficiency.

-In addition, homeowners that are dealing with too-small HVAC units often decide to try out additional climate control measures such as mini-split ductless systems or floor fans.
+Homeowners that are dealing with too-small HVAC units often decide to try out additional climate control measures.
+Some of these options are mini-split ductless systems or floor fans.
 While these are decent solutions and can help address the temperature problems, they also take up energy and can lead to even worse efficiency.

 Lack of Circulation

 Whether the unit is too small or too large, you’ll experience lacking circulation.
-Units that are too small often aren’t able to reach rooms that are further from the central unit, leaving them stagnant.
+Units that are too small often aren’t able to reach rooms that are further from the central unit.
+This leaves them stagnant.
 Even the areas it can access often don’t have strong airflow.
 This leads to uncomfortable homes that feel stuffy and have higher levels of humidity.

 Due to the short cycling problem, too-large HVAC units also suffer from circulation issues.
 When airflow stops soon after it begins, it isn’t able to move the temperature-controlled air properly through your home.
 While each room should be receiving a good amount of air, the movement doesn’t last long enough to create good circulation.